Contact Us

 Freelance platforms You can fine-tune your search to find CTOs on common freelance sites like Fiverr, Upwork, Toptal, etc.

-LinkedIn LinkedIn is the largest professional network of professionals on the internet.
+LinkedIn LinkedIn is the largest professional network on the internet.

 What’s more?
 It lets you streamline your search based on experience, location, tech stack, etc.

-Online meetings Online meetings don’t just provide you an avenue to discuss with talents, you can also network with other professionals and find one that suits your corporate needs.
+Online meetings Online meetings don’t just provide you with an avenue to discuss with talents; you can also network with other professionals and find one that suits your corporate needs.

-Your network Over 30% of new hires are referred.
-As such, it’s still the most trusted traditional way to hire talents.
+Your network It’s still the most trusted traditional way to hire talent.

 Discuss with business partners, subordinates, and others within your network about your needs.